Mishra-Manit/bedathon/README.md

 > **Note:** Voice call endpoint exists in codebase but may be disabled.

+## 🤖 AI Agent - Apartment Information Service

+HokieNest includes an intelligent AI agent that streamlines the apartment hunting process:

+- **Automated Calling** → Agent calls apartments that roommates have selected
+- **Information Gathering** → Collects current pricing, bedroom availability, amenities, and lease terms
+- **Summary Generation** → Creates comprehensive email summaries with all collected details
+- **Real-time Updates** → Ensures apartment information is current and accurate

+The AI agent eliminates the need for students to make multiple phone calls, saving time and providing standardized information across all potential housing options.

 ## 🎨 Frontend Walkthrough

 - **Onboarding** → Form for budget, bedrooms, lifestyle preferences